nerves-project/boardid/README.md

 * Reading the MAC address of `eth0`
 * Reading bytes from a file
 * Reading a key from the U-Boot environment
+* Reading an ATECC508A via an I2C bus

 If your board isn't supported, please consider sending a pull request.